 During the late 1970s the Society was very much involved in chaplaincy work in Lancaster, both at the University and at St Martin’s College, and at Sheffield University.

 In the 1980s it took on the task of providing pre-theological training for would-be ordinands in Durham who lacked the necessary background to go into the selection process.
-St Antony’s then developed into an Ecumenical Spirituality Centre.
+St Antony’s then developed into an Ecumenical Spirituality Centre, until more recently it was decided once again to establish a residential praying community there.

 Also, in the 1970s, the Society began work at Willen in Milton Keynes invited to provide a “still centre on the edge of a new city”.
-That has now grown into St Michael’s Priory which offers various opportunities for education, training and prayer.
+Over time that grew into St Michael’s Priory, which offered various opportunities for education, training and prayer.